History of British nationality law: Children of unmarried British fathers

 With effect from 1 July 2006, children may acquire British citizenship automatically from an unmarried British father (or a British permanent resident if the child is born in the United Kingdom).
 Proof of paternity must be shown.

 Children born to unmarried British fathers before 1 July 2006 are not included in this provision.
 However they can be registered as British citizens upon application to the Home Office (if not British some other way), provided the child is aged under 18 and would have been British had the father been married to the mother.
 However, the agreement of the mother is needed.
 If the mother refuses then policy is for the home office to enquire of her reasons for refusal.
 If her reasons are deemed unreasonable registration may still be granted.
-Also, the minor can apply in his own right on reaching the age of 17.
+Also, the minor can apply in their own right on reaching the age of 17.

-(As of 6 April 2015, a person over 18 years of age who was born out of wedlock before 1 July 2006 to a British father is entitled to register as a British citizen by descent under the Immigration Act 2014 using form UKF.
+As of 6 April 2015, a person over 18 years of age who was born out of wedlock before 1 July 2006 to a British father is entitled to register as a British citizen by descent under the Immigration Act 2014 using form UKF.
 Such child must also meet character requirements, pay relevant processing fees and attend a citizenship ceremony.
-However, if the applicant has a claim to register as a British citizen under other clauses of the British Nationality Act 1981, or has already acquired British citizenship after being legitimised, the application will be refused.)
+However, if the applicant has a claim to register as a British citizen under other clauses of the British Nationality Act 1981, or has already acquired British citizenship after being legitimised, the application will be refused.